lena-kravchenko/Squares_Test_assignment/README.md

 ## Troubleshooting

-For any contributing or problem solving please contact me [to.lenakravchenko@gmail.com]
+If you have any suggestions or advice please contact me [to.lenakravchenko@gmail.com]